designthink/Cursor/Cursor-UI-Design-Prompt.md

 ---

 ## ITERATION WORKFLOW
-After generating the initial screen, ask:
+After generating the initial screen, STOP and ask:
 **"Would you like me to create:**
 - **[V] Another variation** (different layout/style/approach)
 - **[N] Next logical screen** in user flow